 Southwestern College's academic year, for federal student aid purposes, is comprised of two 16-week semesters (fall and spring), which meets the federal minimum academic year definition (a minimum of 30 weeks of instruction).
-SWC also offers a selection of courses during the summer term.
+SWC also offers a selection of courses during the summer term as well as a January term.
 Students are required to be enrolled in and attending at least 12 units each semester (including summer term) to be considered a full-time student, which means a full-time student is expected to compete a minimum of 24 units per year.